Skip links

 3. Standards Development:

-• 3-A SSI: Develops and maintains sanitary standards specifically tailored to the needs of the North American food and beverage industry.
+• Sanitary Standard: Develops and maintains sanitary standards specifically tailored to the needs of the North American food and beverage industry.

 • EHEDG: Develops hygienic engineering and design guidelines that are applicable globally, with a focus on European standards but also considering international best practices.